-Scholars call passages like this one from Luke 21 apocalyptic literature.
+Scholars call passages like this one from Mark apocalyptic literature.
 It was a style of writing that used vivid, striking images to convey a message of hope and faith.
 It was used especially during times when God's people were being severely oppressed.
 The Book of Revelation, for example, was written at a time around the end of the first century after Christ, when Christians were being persecuted by Rome.
 John, who wrote it, was on the isle of Patmos, exiled there by the Romans because he refused to deny his faith.
 So he writes to his suffering churches, using words and images he understood and his readers would understand but that the enemy would not understand.
 It's a kind of code, really, and it can be confusing to us in our context.
 But when you put it all together, it's saying, "No matter how bad it looks, don't give up the faith.
 Hang in there, for God is in control.
 So watch and work and pray.
 God is with us now, is both here, now, and is coming again."
 That's Kairos time.
 That's Advent time.
-It's so human to get confused in our anxiety about what the future will bring.
+It's so human to get confused in our anxiety about what the future will bring, especially in a season of pandemic such as ours.
 In fact, many claim to know too much about it.
-I believe this is one of the problems at the heart of some religious views that claim to know, and have more control over those events, than is possible.
-It's not a bit confusing or mysterious to some, when and how things will end, which impacts choices made here, and now.
-And yet of that day and hour, Jesus said in Mark 13, the angels do not know, nor the Son.
-And when he was asked in Acts 1 when the end times would take place, he tells them, "It is not for you to know the times or periods that the Father has set by his own authority.
-Here's what you are to know.
-You will receive power when the Holy Spirit has come."
+Some religious views claim to know, and have more control over those events, than is possible.
 I don't know about you, but I am wary of religious claims in our context that promise more than Jesus himself said he knew.
-The other mistake the church makes is in treating this teaching too lightly or dismissing it altogether.
-Some see it as an outdated doctrine that causes more trouble and confusion than it's worth...suggesting that it's no longer relevant for us.
-Both of these extremes make for questionable theology.
 As is often the case, there is a wonderfully inclusive both/and at work here, and it can assist in our observance of Advent.